 The averaging period for determining starting levels of annual mortality reduction is 10 years.
-Average annual reductions observed for the period 2004-2014 are calculated by age group, sex, and cause.
+Average annual reductions observed for the period 2005-2015 are calculated by age group, sex, and cause.
 These average annual reductions are set to be the starting levels.
 The rates of improvement begin grading to the ultimate rates immediately after the last year of data.
-The reductions in mortality are assumed to change rapidly from the starting levels of average annual reductions to the assumed ultimate rates of reduction for years 2041 and later.
+The reductions in mortality are assumed to change rapidly from the starting levels of average annual reductions to the assumed ultimate rates of reduction for years 2042 and later.
 Under the low-cost and high-cost scenarios, the starting levels of average annual reduction are assumed to be 50 percent and 150 percent, respectively, of the starting levels for the intermediate assumptions.

-Instead of using the measured mortality rates for the last single year of data (calendar year 2014) as the starting point of the mortality projections, we use mortality rates calculated to be consistent with the trend inherent in the last 12 years of available data.
-The last 12 years of data are 2003-2014.
+Instead of using the measured mortality rates for the last single year of data (calendar year 2015) as the starting point of the mortality projections, mortality rates calculated to be consistent with the trend inherent in the last 12 years of available data are used.
+The last 12 years of data are 2004-2015.
 This approach reduces the impact of wide fluctuations that tend to occur in annual data on the starting levels used for the mortality projection.

 It is also useful to compare the resulting reductions in death rates for all causes combined to past trends.
+These are the "Resulting Total" entries displayed in table 2.3.
 This analysis allows for a further look at the reasonableness of the projections that result from the cause-specific assumptions.
-In addition, we are able to compare the Trustees' assumptions with those of demographers who prefer to extrapolate past trends without specific consideration of the underlying causes of death.
+In addition, results using the Trustees' assumptions are compared with those of demographers who prefer to extrapolate past trends without specific consideration of the underlying causes of death.

-Table 2.4 provides age-sex-adjusted mortality rates for historical years and projected years, based on the assumed future rates of reduction by cause group.
-For the 2017 Trustees Report, the base year for the mortality projections is 2014.
-The age-sex-adjusted mortality rates presented in table 2.4 use the 2010 Census resident population as the standard population for the age-sex adjustment.
+Table 2.4 provides age-sex-adjusted death rates for historical years and projected years, based on the assumed future rates of reduction by cause group.
+For the 2018 Trustees Report, the base year for the mortality projections is 2015.
+The age-sex-adjusted death rates presented in table 2.4 use the April 1, 2010, Census resident population as the standard population for the age-sex adjustment.